chryzsh/chryzsh.github.io/_posts/2019-04-14-relaying-delegation.md

 Before we get into command execution, we verify that we have read access to the c$ share.
 This is a common way to check if we have administrator privileges on a remote host.

-We authenticate to SMB on `WS02` with the ticket using `smbclient` with the `-k` parameter that indicates we want to use a Kerberos ticket and **not** NTLM authentcation with username and password.
+We authenticate to SMB on `WS02` with the ticket using `smbclient` with the `-k` parameter that indicates we want to use a Kerberos ticket and **not** NTLM authentication with username and password.

     smbclient -k //ws02.lab.local/c$